Twilight-Sword/UnderneathASky/README.md

 《 I love doing cos/skins similar with friend's particular interests on Pony Town, if you wanna do so w/ me, feel free to ask.
 Ships are limited unless we're very close, if I know your ship preferences, or I'm neutral about your favorite ships. 》

 《 If we're friends on Pony Town, tell me, bc I usually don't recognize who adds me.
-Whichever cos you recognize me as or if a have my socials on it. ( I usually forget to add notes on my end, especially if we never conversed before, I sincerely apologize ). 》
+Whichever cos you recognize me as, or if I have my socials on it. ( I usually forget to add notes on my end, especially if we never conversed before, I sincerely apologize ). 》

 《 If you're just gonna add me for friend count, I couldn't care less, because there are super, duper rare, or once in a blue moon occurrence that *I* do initiate a conversation with a stranger, especially if I'm in the mood. 》